Bhumbra/DeepNodal/QUICKSTART.md

 ## Multi-layer perceptron with regularisation and batch-normalisation example

 Network training often include design specifications, beyond architectural complexity, as well as multiple training schedules.
-In the example examples/mnist_mlp, a simple multilayer perceptron design is accompanied by regularisation (and here not too helpful!) batch normalisation specifications as well as multiple training schedules.
+In the example examples/mnist_mlp, a simple multilayer perceptron design is accompanied by regularisation and batch normalisation specifications as well as multiple training schedules.
 The relevant lines are:

 ```python
 ...